Xyntopia/pydoxtools/docs/document.md

 supports pipeline flows:
 : PIL.Image.Image, application/pdf, image, image/jpeg, image/png, image/tiff

-### image_dpi

-The dpi when rendering the document.
-The standard image generation resolution is set to 216 dpi for pdfs as we want to have sufficient DPI for downstram OCR tasks (e.g. table extraction)

-Can be called using:

-    <Document>.x('image_dpi')
-    # or
-    <Document>.image_dpi

-return type
-: typing.Any

-supports pipeline flows:
-: PIL.Image.Image, application/pdf, image, image/jpeg, image/png, image/tiff

 ### images

 Access images as a dictionary with page numbers as keys for downstream processing tasks

 Can be called using: